-fferent employ T Type of employer Schedule d Bodies Community Admission Bodies and Designating Employers Transferee Admission Bodies Sub-type Local Authorities Academies Open to new entrants Closed to new entrants Open to New Entrants Closed to New Entrants Funding Target Basis used term Fund p ongoing, but may mo egarticipation pendix E) Ongoing, but may mo egarticipation "gilts exit basis" - see is" - see Note Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appendi x D - D.2) Stabilised contribution rate?
-Yes - see Note (b) No Maximum time horizon - Note (c) 20 years 20 years subject to a maximum of 15 contract ect to a 15 years Secondary rate - Note (d) Monetary Amount or percentage of pay as appropriate Treatment of surplus Covered by stabilisation arrangement However, reductions may be permitted by the Administering Authority over spreading th over the re e contributions by ding the surplus the remaining ontract term Likelihood of achieving target - Note (e) 60% 70% 70% 75% 75% 75% Phasing of contribution changes Covered by stabilisation arrangement 3 years, subject to the Administering Authority being satisfied as to the strength of the employer's covenant.
-None Review of rates - Note (f) Review of rate Review of rates will be carried out in line with the Regulations and as set out in Note (f) ut in Note New employer n/a Note (g) Note (h) Notes (h) & (i) Cessation of participation: exit debt/credit payable to be generall' Scheduled legally obliged in the LGPS event of cessa (machinery of changes for e cessation o principles app essation is assumed not be generally possible, as Scheduled Bodies are gally obliged to participate in the LGPS.
-In the rare ent of cessation occurring nachinery of Government manges for example), the cessation calculation inciples applied would be as per Note (j).
-Can be ceased subject to terms of admission agreement.
-Exit valuations will be calculated on a basis appropriate to the circumstances of cessation - see Note (j).
+Type of employer Schedule d Bodies Community Admission Transferee A dmission Scheduled Bodies Community Admission Bodies and Designating Employers Transferee Admission Bodies Sub-type Local Authorities Academies Open to new entrants Closed to new entrants Open to New Entrants Closed to New Entrants Funding Target Basis used Ongoing, assumes long- term Fund participation (see Appendix E) Ongoing, but may move to "gilts exit basis" - see Note (a) Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appendi x D - D.2) Stabilised contribution rate?
+Yes - see Note (b) No Maximum time horizon - Note (c) 20 years 20 years Future working lifetime subject to a maximum of 15 years Outstanding contract term subject to a maximum of 15 years Secondary rate - Note (d) Monetary Amount or percentage of pay as appropriate Treatment of surplus Covered by stabilisation arrangement Contributions kept at Primary rate.
+However, reductions may be permitted by the Administering Authority Reduce contributions by spreading the surplus over the remaining contract term Likelihood of achieving target - Note (e) 60% 70% 75% 75% 75% Phasing of contribution changes Covered by stabilisation arrangement 3 years, subject to the Administering Authority being satisfied as to the strength of the employer's covenant.
+None Review of rates - Note (f) Review of rates will be carried out in line with the Regulations and as set out in Note ut in Note New employer n/a Note (g) Note ∍ (h) Notes (h) & (i) Cessation of participation: exit debt/credit payable to be generall Scheduled legally obliged in the LGPS event of cessa (machinery of changes for e cessation of principles app Cessation is assumed not be generally possible, as Scheduled Bodies are gally obliged to participate in the LGPS.
+In the rare vent of cessation occurring machinery of Government changes for example), the cessation calculation rinciples applied would be as per Note (j). ed subject to admission Exit valuations ted on a basis ate to the s of cessation Note (j).
 Participation is assumed to expire at the end of the contract.
 Exit valuations calculated on the contractor exit basis, unless the admission agreement is terminated early by the contractor in which case the gilts exit basis would apply.
 The letting employer will be liable for future deficits and contributions arising.
-See Note (j) for further details.
+See Note (j) for further